-Note: Adjusting an equalizing hitch so the rear bumper of the vehicle is higher than it was unloaded will defeat the function of the load equalizing hitch and may cause unpredictable handling.
+Note: Adjusting a weight distributing hitch so the rear bumper of the vehicle is higher than it was unloaded will defeat the function of the weight distributing hitch and may cause unpredictable handling.

 Safety chains

 Always connect the trailer's safety chains to the frame or hook retainers of the vehicle hitch.
 To connect the trailer's safety chains, cross the chains under the trailer tongue and allow slack for turning corners.